nss-nightclass-projects/exercise-vault/JS_objects.md

 ### Challenge #3: Arithmetic
-Given an object containing two numbers and an arithmetic operator, return the appropriate math result..
+Given an object containing two numbers and an arithmetic operator, return the appropriate math result.

 The four operators are "add", "subtract", "divide", "multiply".